edafeoke/AirBnB_clone/README.md

 Update your command interpreter (console.py) to retrieve an instance based on its ID: <class name>.show(<id>).

-Errors management must be the same as previously.
-No unittests needed
+Errors management must be the same as previously.678 No unittests needed

 #Task 14.
 Destroy